brianmartinil/tricopter-lr-build/README.md

 ### Betaflight setup notes

 * I used the CLI to remap the motors because I wired them completely out of order (hence the lack of detail in the wiring section above).
-* You need to use the CLI to remap the LED port to a servo, so that Betaflight can drive the tail servo.
+* You need to use the CLI to remap the servo 1 port to the pin `C09` (the former MOTOR 1 pin), so that Betaflight can drive the tail servo.
+This is a difference from the Kakute F4.
+With the F4, you had to use the LED port.
 * Most configuration (ports, failsafe, receiver, motors, OSD, GPS rescue, etc) is exactly the same as a quad so I won't go into detail here.
 * Servo 1 in the CLI maps to servo 5 in the configurator for some reason.
 Use the configurator to set the mid so that the motor is exactly vertical, and set the min and max for 45° tilt.